Firebuds

 Firebuds is an American animated children's comedy television series created by Craig Gerber, produced by Electric Emu Productions and Disney Television Animation.
 The series premiered on Disney Jr. on September 21, 2022.
 In January 2023, the series was renewed for a second season, which premiered on November 1, 2023.
 In June 2023, the series was renewed for a third season which premiered on September 15, 2025 on Disney Jr.

+On March 21, 2025, Gerber announced that the series would be ending after three seasons, with most of the cast moving on to produce Sofia the First: Royal Magic.

 Premise

-In a world where human and talking cars co-exist, a group of diverse kids and their rescue vehicle buddies go through the communities of Gearbox Grove and Motopolis and help keep them safe from danger.
+In a world where human and talking vehicles co-exist, a group of kids and their rescue buddies, The Firebuds go through the communities of Gearbox Grove and Motopolis and help keep them safe from danger.